The arcsin function

 It is a one-to-one function.
 Here is an example:

-Definition: Of all the values returned by the Arccos relation,
+Definition: Of all the values returned by the Arccosine relation,

-the one that is the same as the value returned by the arccos function
+the one that is the same as the value returned by the arccosine function

-is called the principal value of the Arccos relation.
+is called the principal value of the Arccosine relation.

-(An example is the value shown in red two pictures back.)
+(An example is the value 60° shown above in red.)

 Graph:

-The red curve in the graph to the right is the arccos function.
+The red curve in the graph to the right is the arccosine function.

 Notice that for any x between −1 and +1 it returns a single